kenjennings/Atari-Breakout76/README03Gameplay.md

 **OVERVIEW**:

 This is a brutal game of violence and terror*.
 The game is simple in concept and unforgiving in execution.
-Conceived at a time when most "arcade" games were electromechanical tests of skill this game is designed to suction a quarter out of the player's pocket as fast as the player's feeble skills permit.
+Breakout was conceived at a time when most "arcade" games were electromechanical tests of skill on a timer.
+This game is not timed, but still succeeds in suctioning a quarter out of the player's pocket as fast as the player's feeble skills permit.
+In theory, a great player can play forever.
+In the case of Breakout it is only theory.
 A typical player is not expected to clear all the bricks from one screen, much less two.
+There is no way to earn more balls.
 In fact, the real game hardware only lasts through the second screen and then glitches out after that.
+Every game is finite.

 (* not really)